10 Things to Do in Rome in Winter

 - Warm and thermal gloves.

-- Wool sweater or polar fleece, whichever is more comfortable.
+- Wool sweater or polar fleece, whichever is more comfortable for you.

 - Thermal undershirt.
 Better safe than sorry!